|Sex Offender Residency Restrictions Fact Sheet [Last Update May 31, 2011]

 Residency restrictions or proximity laws form a “collective punishment.”
 Wikipedia def. --“the punishment of a

-process, where each person receives separate treatment based on their individual circumstances, as they
+where each person receives separate treatment based on their individual circumstances, as they relate to the

-an offense he or she has not personally committed,”…”collective penalties and likewise all measures of
+offense he or she has not personally committed,”…”collective penalties and likewise all measures of intimidation

 List of Court Cases ruling against residency restriction laws

-2006: Chelsea District Court magistrate dismissed the case against a Level 3 sex offender, and the state later
+Chelsea District Court magistrate dismissed the case against a Level 3 sex offender, and the state later chose not

 - (http://www.acluok.org/LegislatureCourts/DoevLane.htm) Oklahoma: the ACLU settled a suit involving a sex